Who is eligible to receive the COVID-19 vaccine?

 How long after getting the vaccine will we have to follow COVID protocols (masks, temperature and symptoms checks, and social distancing)?

 We don’t have an answer to that question right now.
 We will seek guidance from our health care team and continue to follow any protocols in place on the federal, state and local levels.
-We do know that it will likely take months for the vaccine to be administered to the general population.

 How long does it take the vaccine to be effective?